Paid online surveys attract many people since it’s an easy way to make money online.

 If you’re planning to do this on the side of a full-time job, or during downtime at school, then you’d probably just commit an hour or two for surveys.

-Can anyone qualify to take surveys?
+Is everyone qualified to take surveys?

 Countries allowed to join vary, but they’re mostly available for everyone around the world.
-(The problem lies in the payment method, since some countries do not have PayPal options, while others cannot accept remittances).
+The problem lies in the payment method since some countries do not have PayPal options, while others cannot accept remittances.

 How do you get paid?